The 5 Healthiest High Fiber Cereals, According to a Dietitian

 Weetabix provides six grams of fiber from whole wheat and barley malt extract.

-It’s a good source of niacin and an excellent source of iron and thiamin.
+Each serving provides a good source of niacin and an excellent source of iron and thiamin.

-Weetabix contains 180 calories and two grams of sugar per serving.
+It contains 180 calories and two grams of sugar per serving.

 The Weetabix cereal comes in large biscuits — there is no option for spoon-size biscuits like with the Original Shredded Wheat cereal.